Braineee/objectivePDO/README.md

 - NOTE: The folder path may vary pending on the structure of your directory.

+- NOTE: Open the init.php file to set database credentials.

 #How to Open Connection with the database
 - Use this to open connection with the database